Irish Independent: O'Reilly (1973–2012)

 In the 1970s, former Heinz chairman Tony O'Reilly took over the Irish Independent.
 Under his leadership, it became a more market liberal newspaper and economic right-wing.
 By the mid-nineties its allegiance to Fine Gael had ended.
 In the 1997 general election, it endorsed Fianna Fáil under a front-page editorial, entitled "It's Payback Time".
 While it suggested its headline referred to the fact that the election offered a chance to "pay back" politicians for their failings, its opponents suggested that the "payback" actually referred to its chance to get revenge for the refusal of the Rainbow Coalition to award the company a mobile phone licence.

 In late 2004, Independent Newspapers moved from their traditional home in Middle Abbey Street to a new office, Independent House in Talbot Street, with the printing facilities already relocated to the Citywest business park near Tallaght.

 On 27 September 2005, a fortnight after the paper published its centenary edition, it was announced that editor Vinnie Doyle would step down after 24 years in the position.
 He was replaced by Gerry O'Regan, who had until then been editor of the Irish Independents sister paper, the Evening Herald.
 The newspaper's previous editor Stephen Rae was also formerly editor of the Evening Herald and was appointed editor in September 2012.
 Fionnan Sheahan was appointed editor in January 2015.

 O'Brien (2012–2019)

 Billionaire Denis O'Brien acquired a majority shareholding of the Irish Independents parent company INM in May 2012.

 Mediahuis (2019–present)

 In July 2019 the takeover of INM by Belgian media group Mediahuis was approved by the Irish High Court.

 From 11 February 2020, it was announced that Independent.ie content would go behind a paywall.

 Digital archives

 The Irish Independent is available on the Irish Newspaper Archives, in black-and-white microfilm up to 2004, in colour since 2005.
 It is also archived up to 2009 online on the British Newspaper Archive website.
+Also on Newspapers.com.